- The cuisine of Mauritius is significantly influenced by French, Chinese, Indian, Creole, and other cuisines.

 Sega music is the traditional music of Mauritius.
 The songs in Sega are usually in Creole.
 Traditional instruments like the Ravanne, Maravanne, and the traditional guitar are used to produce sega music.
 Sega, seggae, and reggae are the most popular musical genres in the country.
 Other musical genres like zouk, soukous, hip-hop, pop, etc., are also enjoyed by the Mauritians.

-Sports in Mauritius
+2. Sports In Mauritius

 Football (soccer) and rugby union are some of the most popular spectator sports in the country.
 The country has national teams in both sports but they are yet to make a mark at the international level.
 The country won its first Summer Olympics medal in 2008 in boxing.
 Horse racing is regarded as the national sport of Mauritius.
 The oldest racecourse in the Southern Hemisphere, the Champ de Mars Racecourse, is located in this country.
 Horse racing has a long history and is part of the country’s heritage.
+Aquatic sports is also popular in the country and attracts visitors from around the world.

-Life in the Mauritian Society
+1. Life In The Mauritian Society

 Although the traditional Mauritian society tends to be patriarchal in nature, today women in the country have access to education and employment.
 The Constitution of Mauritius grants equal rights and freedoms to both men and women.
 Several laws like the 1998 Domestic Violence Act have been formulated to protect these rights and freedoms.
 Around a quarter of managers in Mauritius are now women.
 The number of women working outside the home increased from 22% in 1985 to 41% in 1991.